Maintaining and Using Personally Identifiable Information in Electronic Banking Communications

 Heritage Bank of Commerce understands that security is critical to an effective online banking solution.
 Our online banking provider incorporates a robust firewall system along with intrusion detection and security monitoring service to offer customers secure, real-time internet banking transactions.

 Regardless of the efforts, the relative infancy of the internet as a broad-based communication medium when combined with the “open” nature of the internet make it impossible to guarantee absolute confidentiality in all circumstances.
 However, Heritage Bank of Commerce continues to monitor and review the security procedures that are in place to protect customer information.
 These measures are updated as practices change and new technology becomes available.

-Please note that Heritage Bank of Commerce will not request any personal information from you via email, nor will we initiate a telephone call and ask you to give it.
+Please note that Heritage Bank of Commerce will not request any personal information from you via e-mail, nor will we initiate a telephone call and ask you to provide it.
 If you should receive a request for such information which appears to have come from us, please contact us immediately at 800-796-4777.

 This is not a solicitation.

 Heritage Bank of Commerce (the “Bank”) and all applicable subsidiaries comply with all requirements of the California Consumer Privacy Act of 2018 (“CCPA”).

 Your Right to Know About Personal Information Collected, Disclosed, or Sold

 A consumer has the right to request that we disclose what personal information we collect, use, disclose, and sell.

 If you wish to submit a verifiable consumer request for personal information we collect, use, disclose or sell you should do one of the following: